hms-dbmi/Hail-on-Google-Cloud/README.md

 Google Cloud SDK is a set of tools that you can use to manage resources and applications hosted on Google Cloud Platform.
 It will be easier to launch and detete cluster though SDK. **Install the SDK cloud** for your specific OS.
 Follow all the steps described in https://cloud.google.com/sdk/docs/.
 You will need **to provide the name of your project and the region**.
 For Mac or Linux User, it will be fully integrated in your terminal.
 For Windows user, you will have to use a new command prompt terminal.

-3. Download the initalization script
+3. Download the initialization script

 To be able to launch a hail cluster, dowload and **upload in one of your bucket in google storage the init_notebook.py** available in this repository.
 It will be one of the initialization-actions.
 This script installs appropriately Hail, Python 3.6 with the most used packages (matplotly, pandas, searborn ...) and Jupyter notebook.